tdonovic/blog/content/post/tf-vault-token.md

 # github auth, sso magic, token helper
 To do anything in `vault`, you need to auth.
 This can be done by `vault login`, which, irrespective of the auth method, returns a token that is actually used to do *stuff* in `vault`.
 Great, so what?
 Lets just use this token instead of some static token for our `terraform`.
 Even better, `vault` stores it in its token helper, which terraform can also use.
-Lets go one step futher, and use github as our auth method for logging in, rather than with some generic iam role.
+Lets go one step further, and use github as our auth method for logging in, rather than with some generic iam role.
 Great, now we have audit on who got access to `vault` and made a bunch of changes.